chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 The Silver Mask can offer 1 of 3 different safe houses.

 - A guard house on Stoneshaper Keep grounds.
 This is highly visible.
-Th PCs would have to avoid violence at all costs, as well as avoid being discovered during intrigue, if they were an official part of the Magmatic organization.
+The PCs would have to avoid violence at all costs, as well as avoid being discovered during intrigue, if they were an official part of the Magmatic organization.
 - A block in the market district Magmatic had been converting into a large commercial space.
 - A warehouse Magmatic no longer uses near the port - it's too far off of the optimal delivery routes for Magmatic's goods.